csaude/openmrs-eip/distribution/docs/README.md

 to run both the sender and receiver in UTC.
 If another time zone is preferred, it would be best to run both of them in the same time zone.
 With that said, the application should be able to sync data between a sender and receiver in different time zones by converting the datetime field values to the receiver's time zone.
 This conversion is not done for time ONLY fields and date fields with no time component.
+It's also highly recommended that the receiver and sender applications run on the same timezone.
+Please pay attention to person birthdates to be sure they are synced correctly.

 #### OpenMRS Instances are already installed
 This guide doesn't cover installation of the sender and receiver OpenMRS instances and databases, if not, please refer